Jopgood/simple-rag-chatbot/README.md

 2. Check that your Google API key is valid and has access to the embedding models
 3. Run with debug enabled: `DEBUG=embedding,llm npm run initialize`

+### Notion Integration Issues

+If you encounter issues with the Notion integration:

+1. Verify your Notion API token is correct and has appropriate permissions
+2. Check that you've shared your Notion pages/databases with your integration
+3. Verify the page/database IDs in your config file
+4. Run with debug enabled: `DEBUG=notion npm run initialize:notion`

 ### Connection Issues

 If you have issues connecting to the database: